freesewing/freesewing/markdown/dev/howtos/code/text-whitespace/en.md

 ## Adding linebreaks to text

 To add linebreaks to text, you merely have to include them in your text.
-When doing so, keep in mind that single-quoted strings in Javascript will **not** pick up linebreaks.
+When doing so, keep in mind that single-quoted strings in JavaScript will **not** pick up linebreaks.

 <Example caption="An example of whitespace in text">